guikk/BotDetection/Notes.md

 # Strategies

-- Keep block/allow lists for bad/good bots by the public IP address used
+- Keep block/allow lists for bad/good bots by the public IP address used (Access Control Lists)
 - Take a closer look at analytics for signs:
     - higher than normal pageviews
     - abnormally high bounce rate